 Yamaha Guitars - Investing In Our Environment

-Yamaha produce a myriad of different instruments including pianos, percussion instruments, woodwind instruments and of course, guitars.
+Yamaha produce a myriad of different instruments including pianos, percussion instruments, woodwind instruments, acoustic guitars and electric guitars.
 So, they use a LOT of wood.

 With this in mind, the Yamaha Group established the “Yamaha Group Timber Procurement Policy,” which, according to Yamaha “ indicates the direction of our timber usage in order to better conserve this precious resource, as well as ensure its availability for continued use in the future.”